Mario & Luigi: Paper Jam: Development and release

 Like the previous games in the series, Paper Jam was developed by AlphaDream and published by Nintendo.
 Intelligent Systems, developer of the Paper Mario series, oversaw the game's production and gave advice when needed.
 Akira Otani served as the game's producer, and Shunsuke Kobayashi and Jun Iwasaki served as directors.
 The game was announced at E3 2015 and was scheduled for a spring release in 2016 for the Nintendo 3DS.
 It was announced to release ahead of schedule via a Nintendo Direct, however, and was available in Japan and Europe on December 3 and 4 respectively, and North America the following January 22.
+In Europe and Australia, the game is titled Mario & Luigi: Paper Jam Bros.

 Scenario

 Prior to considering a Paper Mario crossover, the developers discussed ways to deviate from typical Mario & Luigi gameplay and decided on using another button to control a third character alongside Mario and Luigi, according to producer Akira Otani.
 They first considered using an in-universe character from the Mario franchise, such as Bowser, but eventually decided to use another variant of Mario himself, therefore gravitating towards Paper Mario to fulfill the role.
 They knew the series crossover would blend well, considering how both used adventure and role-playing video game elements and being guided by humorous dialogue and scenarios.
 They could also use the element of paper for gameplay contrast, using Paper Mario for lightweight or thin objectives that Mario and Luigi cannot do themselves.
 When pulling ideas from the Paper Mario series they mainly drew inspiration from Paper Mario: Sticker Star, the most recent Paper Mario game at the time.
-Paper Jam was the first game to introduce a white border around Paper Mario, to help differentiate the paper characters from the Mario & Luigi universe; this border trend would be continued with every Paper Mario release to date, starting with Paper Mario: Color Splash in 2016.